Author: Annie Strom

 Annie Strom is a strategist for Smirk New Media.

 Editor’s Note: This is the third blog in a content series by Smirk New Media about the Facebook Cambridge Analytica scandal.
-Read the other posts here.
-Next in Smirk New Media’s We Need to Talk About Facebook series, a look at why the platform still works.
-Also, watch Allie Carrick and Mike Koehler’s discussion on Zuckerberg’s testimony on Facebook Live.
+Next in Smirk New Media’s We Need to Talk About Facebook series, a look at why the platform still works by Strategist Emily Martinez.

 Reddit will let advertisers target users by interest, browsing history, community, geography, and type of device.
 Brands will also be able to choose which subreddits they want their ads to appear next to and which to avoid.
 Advertisers will have the ability to turn off comments, just like with desktop-based ads.
 These tools offer a safety net for brands who want to be included in the conversation but are rightfully cautious.